Builder broker

-A Builder or building Broker is a person or business that arranges quotations for building plans by contractors in Australia.
+A builder or building broker is a person or business that arranges quotations for building plans by contractors in Australia.

 The agent or business needs qualifications in the building industry and must understand the "Standards Australia" building contracts.
 As there is no independent watch dog it is vital to request evidence of their qualifications to advise before engaging a broker.
-The Building Broker can specialise in either all, or one of, the building types: residential, commercial or industrial.
+The building broker can specialise in either all, or one of, the building types: residential, commercial or industrial.

 Origin

 The term originally referred to a person responsible for brokering the construction of a building on real estate.
 While this is closely related to the work of Estate Agents, greater knowledge of the building process is essential.
-The job of the Building Broker is to know the construction method of the proposed design along with the current economic pricing structure of that type of construction and local factors that either increase or decrease the value of the construction.
-Without suitable qualifications you are essentially asking someone to negotiate for you on a subject in which they are not an expert, with the inevitable problems that will entail.
-Their employees should also be suitably qualified to assist as a broker is also required to know the current and projected economic factors for the local areas.
+The job of the Building Broker is to know the construction method of the proposed design, along with the current economic pricing structure of that type of construction and local factors that either increase or decrease the value of the construction.
+Without suitable qualifications, you are essentially asking someone to negotiate for you on a subject in which they are not an expert, with the inevitable problems that will entail.
+Their employees should also be suitably qualified to assist, as a broker is also required to know the current and projected economic factors for the local areas.

 Regulation

 Within the states of Australia, Builder Brokers have no specific authority to report to or obtain specific licences.
-The Australian Competition and Consumer Commission (ACCC) is the body which regulates all registered companies and associations.
-It is highly recommended to confirm that your building broker is suitably qualified as it is common for sales people to start a brokerage with very little building knowledge.
+The Australian Competition & Consumer Commission (ACCC) is the body which regulates all registered companies and associations.
+It is highly recommended to confirm that your building broker is suitably qualified, as it is common for sales people to start a brokerage with very little building knowledge.
 It would be like going to a witch doctor for medical advice to choose a building broker who isn't actually a suitably qualified building professional, preferably a registered builder.